 Updated July 12, 2018—In Mexico, the transition period from election to inauguration is anything but short: all in all, it will be five months from the time Andrés Manuel López Obrador won the presidential election until his December 1 inauguration.
 But he's looking like he's ready to take office, and one hallmark is that, less than two weeks since his victory, he already has a high-level meeting slated with top White House officials.
 On Friday, in his headquarters in Mexico City’s Roma neighborhood, the future president many simply refer to as AMLO will meet with U.S. Secretary of State Mike Pompeo, U.S. Secretary of Homeland Security Kirstjen Nielsen, U.S. Treasury Secretary Steven Mnuchin, and U.S. President Donald Trump’s advisor and son-in-law Jared Kushner.

-Joining AMLO will be Marcelo Ebrard, his pick to be Mexico’s next foreign secretary who, like the president-elect, is a former Mexico City mayor.
+Joining AMLO will be Marcelo Ebrard, his pick to be Mexico’s next foreign secretary who, like the future president, is a former Mexico City mayor.
 Ebrard also worked on helping U.S. presidential candidate Hillary Clinton court Latino voters in 2016.
-Other representatives on the Mexican side will include Alfonso Durazo, AMLO's pick for chief of public security; Jesús Seade, who is set to renegotiate the North American Free Trade Agreement (NAFTA); Martha Bárcena*, AMLO's possible choice for ambassador to the U.S.; and Graciela Márquez Colín, the president-elect's pick for economy secretary.
+Other representatives on the Mexican side will include Alfonso Durazo, AMLO's pick for chief of public security; Jesús Seade, who is set to renegotiate the North American Free Trade Agreement (NAFTA); Martha Bárcena*, AMLO's possible choice for ambassador to the U.S.; and Graciela Márquez Colín, the next president's pick for economy secretary.

 Here’s what to know before the July 13 meeting.